niyeradori/QuickSmith-Web/README.md

 This is a web and mobile version of the MS Windows based QuickSmith - https://github.com/niyeradori/quicksmith.
-The primary motivation of this port is in response to the numerous requests from users, who are unable to run QuickSmith in the newer Operating Systems.
-We hope that by making QuickSmith independent of Operating System, it can be "future proofed".
+The primary motivation of this port is in response to the numerous requests from users, who are unable to run QuickSmith in the newer Windows Operating Systems.
+I hope that by making QuickSmith independent of Operating System, it can be "future proofed".

 About QuickSmith: